thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 #LayerKit v0.9.0 Transition Guide

 ## Breaking API changes
 LayerKit v0.9.0 includes two breaking API changes.
-The initializer methods of both `LYRConversation` and `LYRMessage` objects have been moved from the model classes themselves onto the actual `LYRClient` object.
+The initializer methods of both `LYRConversation` and `LYRMessage` objects have been moved from the model classes themselves onto the `LYRClient` object.

 ```
 // Instantiates a new LYRConversation object